willhoppin/will-personal-website/README.md

 # About this project

 This is a personal website I made while hunting for Summer 2022 internships.
+Anyone is welcome to use it for their own purposes - I only ask that you site this repository as the source.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.

 # Angular stuff